Popniten/1dv607/workshop-1/README.md

 We also removed the association between the Calendar and Booking, as that relationship does not need to persist.
 The Booking object remembers the booked boats and berths itself.

+We understand that we could keep the number of associations even smaller, but given the small size of this particular domain we reasoned that they would add clarity to the domain model.
+In bigger domains one should keep the associations to a minimum, else it could clutter the model and make it harder to understand.

 ![UML Domain Model - Grade 2 Final](workshop-1-final.png)